Our Favorite Trail Running Shoes

 When I first received the X-Talon 190s they appeared to be a very minimalist, highly flexible trail shoe with large lugs.
 The toe box seemed fairly narrow out of the box before trying them on and the low heel cup had me worried about slippage.
 I had concerns about durability and protection on the trail, as well as how the large lug height would effect me over varied and uneven terrain.

 First, let me start by stating that the fit of the X-Talon 190 is not narrow or long in the toe like I’d experienced in the Roclite 285.
 The toe box is certainly not wide, but is accommodating enough due to the flexibility of the dual-density mesh which makes up most of the upper.
-The fit is snug throughout and definitely a shoe that warrants thin socks or no socks in my opinion.
+The fit is snug throughout and definitely a shoe that warrants thin running socks or no socks in my opinion.
 Welded overlays throughout the midfoot secure the foot well complimenting a simple, yet effective, oval lacing system.
 I was surprised by the durability of the mesh upper and after post-holing through snow and poking the upper on rocks and cacti it shows no signs of real wear and tear.

 My initial thoughts about the low-profile heel cup of the X-Talon 190 were quickly allayed during my first run.
 The designed of the heel cup allows for full mobility of the ankle and a free unencumbered feeling.
 I didn’t experience any heel slippage and bare footers will enjoy the largely seam-free upper.